Olivier-Berg/PPE-notes/Mandarin/HT-3.md

 before these words for 2 you must say liang, but now people can't be bothered anymore

 wanwan = yi sometimes (10thousand * 10thousand = 100 million)

+when used 0 before these (ling), you omit the bai/qian etc.